 When you’re ready to pursue a career change or apply for a leadership role, earning an advanced degree can add to and deepen your skill set — but, how long is an MBA program?
 A Master of Business Administration (MBA) program can help you pursue such a pathway, and when you take online MBA courses alongside a full-time job, you can continue your education while also gaining meaningful work experience and building your resume.

 A common question at the beginning of this process is: How long will it take to complete the requirements and earn your Master of Business Administration?
 There is no one answer that applies to all schools and students, as there are variables such as full- and part-time schedules to consider, as well as different course and credit offerings.
 However, once you narrow down the type of program that’s right for you, you’ll be able to plan out your educational future.

-How Long Does It Take to Complete an MBA Program?
+How Long Does it Take to Complete an MBA Program?

 This schedule includes a semester largely dedicated to a self-directed Strategic Management capstone project.
 This is always the last term of the MBA program, and you will decide your topic of research with your student advisor.
-The project unites the many concepts associated with an MBA education, from leadership, finance, and accounting to marketing, economics, IT, and more.
+The project unites the many concepts associated with an MBA education, from leadership, finance, and accounting to marketing, economics, information technology and more.

 What Can Make an MBA Program Take Longer?

 When an MBA program takes more than the minimum required time, the reasons are largely under your control.
-For instance, if you are not comfortable with the course load it would take to finish the program in six semesters, it’s easy to build a plan that works around your free time and professional schedule.
+For instance, if you are not comfortable with the course load it would take to finish the program in six semesters, it’s easy to build out a plan that works around your free time and professional schedule.

 Is It Worth It to Get an MBA?